National Cannabis Survey

 Reference period: The reference period in the questionnaire is the previous three months.

 Data sources and methodology

-The content for the National Cannabis Survey electronic questionnaire was drafted in consultation with the System of National Accounts within Statistics Canada as well as several other federal government departments including Health Canada, the Public Health Agency of Canada, Public Safety Canada and the Department of Justice of Canada.
+The content for the National Cannabis Survey electronic questionnaire was drafted in consultation with the System of National Accounts team within Statistics Canada as well as several other federal government departments and agencies, including the survey sponsor, Health Canada, the Public Health Agency of Canada, Public Safety Canada and the Department of Justice of Canada.

-The questionnaire underwent cognitive testing in the form of in-depth interviews in both of Canada's official languages, conducted by Statistics Canada's Questionnaire Design Resource Centre.
+The questionnaire was subject to cognitive testing in the form of in-depth interviews in both of Canada's official languages, conducted by Statistics Canada's Questionnaire Design Resource Centre.
 The goal of the qualitative study was to test the survey content.

 This is a sample survey with a cross-sectional design.

-The frame is the Dwelling Universe File (DUF).
-Institutions, collective dwellings and dwellings on Indigenous reserves were excluded.
+The frame is the Dwelling Universe File.
+Institutions, collective dwellings, vacant or inactive dwellings, dwellings on Indigenous reserves as well as dwellings located within the territories were excluded.

 The NCS sample has a two-stage design: the sampling unit for the first stage is the dwelling, and the sampling unit for the second stage is the person.